Skip to main contentSkip to navigation

 Typical monthly website costs in India stack up like this:

-• Apps and plugins — ₹500–₹3,000/month for reviews, shipping, popups, and more
+• Apps and plugins — paid add-ons for reviews, shipping, popups, and more can add up each month

-• Payment gateway — ~2% per transaction
+• Payment gateway — around 2% per transaction (see the gateway's published pricing)

 • Traffic — SEO takes months; ads cost money from day one